BeamIO-Inc/espa-product-formatter/README.md

     valid when used as an argument in sizeof.
   * Added a script for unpackaging the Sentinel-2 product bundles so they are in the proper format for ingesting via convert_sentinel_to_espa.
-  * Updated the metadata library to use the version 2.1 schema.
+  * Updated the python metadata library to use the version 2.1 schema.